The Third World War Series (GDW) Consolidated Errata

 - The Second Echelon/Breakthrough Sub-Impulse of the Pact First Impulse should have a Movement Phase and a Combat Phase preceding the Regroup Phase.
 The note in the sub-impulse refers to these two phases.

-- 3B ZOCs: ZOCs (other than airmobile ZOCs of mountain units) of units in mountain pass hexes extend across mountain pass hex sides only.
+- 3B Limits of ZOCs: ZOCs (other than airmobile ZOCs and the ZOCs of mountain units) of units in mountain pass hexes extend across mountain pass hex sides only.

 - 11B Amphibious Evacuations: An amphibious unit may be evacuated from a partial sea hex that does not contain a port.
 The hex must be in a naval zone where naval transport/amphibious assault is allowed for the owning player.
 The amphibious unit may be withdrawn from the hex and transported by sea to a friendly-controlled port.
 A unit that is evacuated immediately suffers two disruptions.